 Cordyceps is said to fight inflammation in the body.
-These mushrooms have been used in herbal medicine for their anti-inflammatory properties for centuries.
+These mushrooms have been used in herbal medicine along with other medicinal mushrooms for their anti-inflammatory properties for centuries.
 Although scientists are just starting to take a closer look at the potential anti-inflammatory effects of this medicinal mushroom, the research appears to be promising.

 A 2020 study examined the effects of cordycepin, a compound found in cordyceps cultured mycelia, on inflammation.
 Results show that the ethanol extracts that contain cordycepin inhibit processes that cause inflammation in chronic illnesses, such as rheumatoid arthritis, hepatitis, and asthma.